Bridge to College English (BCE), offered every fall semester, is a program to help non-native English speakers succeed at BJU.

 ESL 091: Conversation and Study Skills (0 credits) — The conversation part of this course will give you both instruction and practice in conversing about everyday topics.
 You will also learn a number of study skills, and you will have opportunities to apply them to various kinds of subject matter.
 At times there will be discussions to help you in the two courses you will be taking for credit, En 101 and Uni 101.

-Near the end of the semester your English will be evaluated with the TOEFL or the E3PT.
+Near the end of the semester your English will be evaluated with the TOEFL, the IELTS, or the E3PT.
 When you achieve the necessary score, you will be admitted into a degree program for the spring semester.
 That semester will be the first of the normal eight semesters for an undergraduate degree.

 As an undergraduate degree candidate at BJU, you will have these advantages based on your having successfully completed En 101 and Uni 101: